FFlop/fflop/README.md

-### Hi there 👋, My name is Flop aka Andrew ( i preffer Flop)
+### Hi there 👋, My name is Flop aka Andrew

-I love Python, JS, HTML, CSS, Docker and Linux.
+I love Progamming in python and much more!

 🔭 I’m currently working on utilitybot a discordbot..